 7 minute briefings

-7-minute briefings summarise key learning points taken from the Child Safeguarding Practice Review Report (CSPRs).
+The 7 Minute Briefings are developed using information from Rapid Reviews, Local and National Learning Reviews and Local Child Safeguarding Practice Reviews (LCSPR).
 Research suggests 7 minutes is the ideal time span to concentrate, and learning is more memorable.

 home